 - Switch Hitters ed. by Carol Queen and Lawrence Schimel – particularly the story “Dress Leathers” by Robin Sweeney, which gives a heartbreaking glimpse of how leatherdykes and leathermen have related to one another during the HIV/AIDS crisis.

-- The Marketplace by Laura Antoniou – The first of a five-book (so far) series about the lives of full-time slaves.
+- The Marketplace by Laura Antoniou – The first of a six-book (so far) series about the lives of full-time slaves.
 Short on insight into masters, but it has a way of getting under your skin, likely because Antoniou lives the real thing herself.
-(And if you like this one, the series gets better with each new book: The Slave, The Trainer, The Academy, and The Reunion.)
+(And if you like this one, the series gets better with each new book: The Slave, The Trainer, The Academy, The Reunion and The Inheritor.)

 Because they can be tricky but they’re essential to understand.
 Don’t be afraid of having your own opinion – but do make sure you’re informed about the options!